You may have heard or seen Japanese tea lovers refer to a tetsubin (鉄瓶, which means ‘iron kettle’) but may not have been entirely sure...Read More >

 If you’re looking for a stronger energy boost, especially after a heavy meal, then consider shade-grown green tea (gyokuro), a premium quality tea that is naturally high in caffeine.
 At roughly 300mg of caffeine in every 8oz cup, this rare tea offers a stronger and healthier mid-day pick-me-up than coffee (~100mg of caffeine) or energy drinks (~250mg of caffeine).

-Gyokuro goes through a unique cultivation process that includes being grown in full-shade for 20 days prior to being picked.
+Gyokuro goes through a unique cultivation process that includes being grown in full shade for 20 days prior to being picked.
 The lack of sun exposure decreases the rate of photosynthesis and less of the theanine gets converted to other compounds.
 High levels of theanine have many potential health benefits including stress relief, increased focus, better immunity, blood pressure regulation, and sinus relief.
 With an abundance of delicious umami flavor, we highly recommend enjoying this special tea with desserts.

 You’ll want to avoid caffeinated teas if you’re looking to get a good night’s sleep.
 We highly recommend roasted green tea (hojicha) since it’s very low in caffeine (~20mg per 8oz cup) and easy to drink.
-The roasting process of green tea is highly effective in reducing caffeine content, while producing a soothing aroma and taste.
+The roasting process of green tea is highly effective in reducing caffeine content while producing a soothing aroma and taste.
 Hojicha is best after meals since it aids digestion and compliments snacks and desserts, too.

 Another popular choice is brown rice green tea (genmaicha), also known as roasted rice tea, which offers slightly more caffeine (~25mg) for a low energy boost.
-It’s known to burn fat, help prevent diabetes, and calm the mind with theanine.
+It’s known to burn fat, help prevent diabetes, and calm the mind with the theanine.
 It’s also a popular choice for blending with matcha powder.